israelqui/Ops-201-Readings/reading5.md

 ## Analogy
 - Command prompt is the terminal that windows OS uses.
 This article explains the most popular windows command tools to copy multiple files, change directories, navigate through them, etc.
 ## Things I want to know more about.
-- Is the windows command promt the most used in the industry?
+- Is the windows command prompt the most used in the industry?
 ### sources
 - https://theorangeone.net/posts/vscode-grammar-checks/